H1B Visa Processing Time & Duration

-Even where the petition is made by a cap-exempt organisation, full processing of the H1B petition will still be carried out.
+Even where the petition is made by a cap-exempt organization, full processing of the H1B petition must still be carried out.

 H1B electronic registrations

-The sponsor must register with USCIS for each H1B visa applicant it is proposing to employ under the route.
+The sponsor must register online with USCIS for each H1B visa applicant it is proposing to employ under the route.
 The registration window is open for 14 days in March.
 For the 2024 FY, the H1B electronic registration period opens March 1, 2o23, and closes on March 17, 2023.

-If oversubscribed by the close of the H1B registration window, a random selection process will be used to select registrants up to the cap limit to be invited to make a full H1B application.
+If oversubscribed by the close of the H1B registration window, a random selection process will be used to select registrants up to the cap limit to be invited to file a full H1B petition.

-The filing window for the full H1B petition will open from April 1 to those applicants who have made it through the registration selection process and been invited to file.
+The filing window for the full H1B petition usually opens from April 1 to those applicants who have made it through the registration selection process and been invited to file.
 Applicants have 90 days from the date they are notified of their selection to make their full submission.

 As the H1B visa cap window opens in April, the corresponding employment should begin by the beginning of October.